gomboc/g2-data-mapper/README.markdown

 Running Tests
 -------------

-To run the test suite you need to install [PHPUnit](https://github.com/sebastianbergmann/phpunit).
+To run the test suite you have to install [PHPUnit](https://github.com/sebastianbergmann/phpunit).

-Run unit tests:
+Run the unit tests with the following command:

 	phpunit -c example/tests/unit/phpunit.xml